What is Stewardship?

 Stewardship starts with an understanding that all that we have, and all that we are, is God’s!
 (Psalm 24:1-3)

 · What we have, has been entrusted to our care by God to use, manage, and/or steward.

-o Our lives, health, bodies, souls, minds, hearts, stories
+-Our lives, health, bodies, souls, minds, hearts, relationships

 Stewardship is part of what it means to live a life of faith and growth as a disciple.

-· We are so moved by all that God has done and continues to do, that we can’t help but be so overjoyed we want to share in that good work.
+-We are so moved by all that God has done and continues to do, that we can’t help but be overjoyed and want to share in that good work.

 Why do we give?